sidvashisth2005/Travelling-App/README.md

 # Travel App

-A modern Flutter travel application for exploring places, viewing details, searching for hotels, and navigating with beautiful map integration.
-Built with Firebase authentication, TripAdvisor and OpenStreetMap APIs, and a sleek Material 3 dark theme.
+A modern Flutter travel application for exploring places, viewing details, searching for hotels, chatting with AI, and navigating with beautiful map integration.
+Built with Firebase authentication, dynamic API config, TripAdvisor and OpenStreetMap APIs, Hugging Face AI chatbot, and a sleek Material 3 dark theme.

 ---